panda7789/docs.cs-cz/docs/framework/unmanaged-api/diagnostics/isymunmanagedreader-getmethodsfromdocumentposition-method.md

 ## <a name="parameters"></a>Parametry
  `document`
- [in] Zadaný dokument.
+ [in] The specified document.

  `line`
- [in] Řádku zadaný dokument.
+ [in] The line of the specified document.

  `column`
- [in] Sloupec zadaný dokument.
+ [in] The column of the specified document.

  `cMethod`
- [in] Velikost `pRetVal` pole.
+ [in] The size of the `pRetVal` array.

  `pcMethod`
- [out] Ukazatel na proměnnou, která přijímá počtu prvků vrácených v `pRetVal` pole.
+ [out] A pointer to a variable that receives the number of elements returned in the `pRetVal` array.

  `pRetVal`
- [out] Pole ukazatelů, každý z nich odkazuje na [isymunmanagedmethod –](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-interface.md) objekt, který představuje metodu obsahující zarážku.
+ [out] An array of pointers, each of which points to an [ISymUnmanagedMethod](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-interface.md) object that represents a method containing the breakpoint.

 ## <a name="return-value"></a>Návratová hodnota
- Pokud metoda uspěje; S_OK v opačném případě E_FAIL nebo jiný kód chyby.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Požadavky
- **Záhlaví:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Viz také: